ucam-department-of-psychiatry/crate/docs/source/nlp/overview.rst

 _srcfield           VARCHAR(64)     Field (column) name of source text

 _srcdatetimefield   DATETIME        Field (column) name containing the source
                                     date/time.
+(Added in v0.18.52.)

 _srcdatetimeval     DATETIME        Date/time of the source field.
+                                    (Added in v0.18.52.)

+_crate_version      VARCHAR(147)    Version of CRATE that generated this NLP
+                                    record, in semantic version form.
+                                    (Added in v0.18.53.)

+_when_fetched_utc   DATETIME        Date/time (in UTC) that the NLP processor
+                                    fetched the record from the source
+                                    database.
+(Added in v0.18.53.)
 =================== =============== ===========================================

-The length of the VARCHAR field is set by the `MAX_SQL_FIELD_LEN` constant.
+The length of the VARCHAR fields that refer to relational database entity names is set by the `MAX_SQL_FIELD_LEN` constant.

 These default output columns are prefixed with an underscore to reduce the risk of name clashes (for example, with :ref:`GATE NLP applications <gate_nlp>`